NYC mom received photo of son, girl dead in burning car

-EAST VILLAGE, Manhattan (WPIX) — Michelle Morales knew her son was likely dead long before the medical examiner’s office confirmed the truth.
+EAST VILLAGE, Manhattan (PIX11) — Michelle Morales knew her son was likely dead, long before the medical examiner’s office confirmed the truth on May 17.

-“Someone took a photo of him in the car,” Morales told WPIX on Monday.
+“Someone took a photo of him in the car,” Morales told PIX11 News.
 “I saw my son’s bones.”

-Morales said she received a flurry of gruesome pictures on the morning of May 16, the day before her son was confirmed dead.
-They arrived by text in the hours after her son, Jesse Parrilla, and his friend, Nikki Huang, both 22, were discovered in the driver and passenger seats of Parrilla’s burning 2020 silver Honda near a Bronx, New York, golf course.
+Morales said she received a flurry of gruesome pictures on the morning of May 16.
+They arrived by text in the hours after her son, Jesse Parrilla, and his friend, Nikki Huang, both 22, were discovered in the driver and passenger seats of Parrilla’s burning 2020 silver Honda, near a Bronx golf course.

 Police believe Huang was initially targeted by a downtown gang because she complained to a rival group that she’d been mugged.
-Huang’s family owns a restaurant and nail salon in the area, so she knew a lot of people in the neighborhood.
+Huang’s family owns a restaurant and nail salon on Grand Street, so she knew a lot of people in the neighborhood.

-On the night of May 15, a series of shootings signaled some kind of revenge feud was playing out in New York’s East Village, Lower East Side, and Maspeth, Queens.
+On the night of May 15, a series of shootings signaled some kind of revenge feud was playing out in the East Village, Lower East Side, and Maspeth, Queens.

-Around 1 a.m., Parrilla, a college basketball player, was carjacked as he dropped off Huang at her apartment, according to police sources.
-An alleged member of the “Down the Hill” gang had already been shot dead in the East Village, and two members of “Up the Hill” were shot and wounded, police sources said.
+Around 1 a.m., Parrilla, a college basketball player, was carjacked as he dropped off Huang at her apartment on Grand Street.
+An alleged member of the “Down the Hill” gang had already been shot dead in the East Village, and two members of “Up the Hill” were shot and wounded on Pike Street.

 Investigators believe Parrilla and Huang were driven to Maspeth, Queens, where another reputed gang member was shot on the left side of his face as he took out the trash at 2:20 a.m.